Nischalcs50/nsEVDx/docs/index.md

-# nsEVD: A python Library for modelling non-stationary extreme value distributions
+# nsEVDx: A python Library for modeling non-stationary extreme value distributions

-**nsEVD** is a Python package for estimating parameters of extreme value distributions (EVD) under both stationary and non-stationary conditions.
+**nsEVDx** is a Python package for estimating parameters of extreme value distributions (EVD) under both stationary and non-stationary conditions.
 It supports:

 -   Generalized Extreme Value (GEV) and Generalized Pareto (GPD) models
 -   Frequentist and Bayesian inference frameworks